FIGHT Program: Critical Path Learning Center

 Assist the Learning Center Director with grant writing and fundraising.

-5 years of experience supervising staff required.
+At least 2 years of experience supervising staff.

 Excellent communication skills required, both written and oral.
 Candidate should be flexible, self-motivated, organized, able to work well under pressure and collaboratively.

 Ability to lift up to 10 pounds and pull up to 30 pound suitcases.